erosDiffusion/ComfyUI-ErosDiffusion-ControlnetMaps/README.md

 - There was a tiny initialization issue that would prevent you from opening the map browser if the file reference would be empty. this would be a common scenario for a new installation, and it is now solved. please go to your extension directory, and in a terminal from the extension folder where you cloned do `git fetch` and `git pull` to get the newer version
-- the good news is a fresh install of comfy requires no dependency install so it should work out of the box, the necessary sqlite db are created on the fly when missing.
+- The good news is a fresh install of comfy requires no dependency install so it should work out of the box, the necessary sqlite db are created on the fly when missing.

 <img width="1415" height="1051" alt="image" src="https://github.com/user-attachments/assets/6594ff91-23cd-454d-ab89-6284460ef585" />